retospect/microweldr/README.md

 - **Invalid config**: Falls back to defaults with warnings
 - **Partial config**: Missing sections use defaults

-## Layed Back Mode (⚠️ EXPERIMENTAL - NOT WORKING YET)
+## Layed Back Mode (EXPERIMENTAL - NOT WORKING YET)

-**⚠️ WARNING: Layed back mode is currently under development and does not work properly.
+**WARNING: Layed back mode is currently under development and does not work properly.
 Use standard upright mode for reliable operation.**

 The SVG welder was designed to support "layed back printer operation" - when your printer is chillin' on its back with the door pointing up for easy access to microfluidic devices.
 However, this mode is currently experiencing technical issues.

 ### **Known Issues:**
-- ❌ Calibration conflicts with manual positioning
+- Calibration conflicts with manual positioning
-- ❌ Z-axis homing issues when printer is on its back
+- Z-axis homing issues when printer is on its back
-- ❌ Coordinate system needs adjustment for inverted orientation
+- Coordinate system needs adjustment for inverted orientation
-- ❌ Safety features need refinement for this configuration
+- Safety features need refinement for this configuration

 ### **Current Recommendation:**
 ```toml